You can view the full text of the German Degree Requirements (PDF) online.

 Students entering with an M.A.

-Students who enter the Ph.D. with an M.A. must successfully complete CRI 200A + six graduate courses in the German Program.
+Students who enter the Ph.D. with an M.A. must successfully complete Critical Theory (CRI) 200A plus six graduate courses in the German Program.
 Some courses (such as GER 211, 240, 241, 242, and 297) may be repeated, provided the content is different.
-The approval of the graduate adviser is required.
-The adviser may also approve completion of 298 (Group Study) or 299 (Individual Study) in lieu of graduate seminars if the content is pertinent to the student’s course of study.
+The approval of the graduate advisor is required.
+The advisor may also approve completion of 298 (Group Study) or 299 (Individual Study) in lieu of graduate seminars if the content is pertinent to the student’s course of study.

 Committees